vespa-engine/sample-apps/msmarco-ranking/document-ranking.md

 This allows calculating ranking features which takes proximity into account.

 # Training (LTR)
-The MS Marco Train split to scrape features for traditional LTR.
+This work uses the MS Marco train split to scrape features for learning to rank.

-For each positive relevant document a sample of 50 negatives (not relevant) is picked from the top-k retrieved documents.
+For each positive relevant document a sample of 50 negatives (not relevant) is picked from the top-k retrieved documents using the baseline BM25 function.
+This ensures that the re-ranking model is trained on the distribution of the retriever.

-In total 330,302 queries from the training set is used and 16,845,191 total number of data points.
+In total 330,302 queries from the training set is used , with 16,845,191 total number of data points.
-The efficient [Vespa WeakAnd](https://docs.vespa.ai/en/using-wand-with-vespa.html) is used to retrieve efficiently without having to score or rank all documents matching at least one of the query terms.
+The efficient [Vespa WeakAnd](https://docs.vespa.ai/en/using-wand-with-vespa.html) query operator is used to retrieve efficiently without having to score all documents matching at least one of the query terms.

 A set of 15 [ranking features](https://docs.vespa.ai/en/reference/rank-features.html)
-which are generally cheap to compute are used by the model, except *nativeProximity* which measures the proximity of the query terms in the document text, but its usage is limited to the short title field.
+which are generally cheap to compute are used by the model.

 LightGBM is used to train the GBDT re-ranking model.
 Vespa has great support for GBDT models and supports both [LightGBM](https://docs.vespa.ai/en/lightgbm.html) and [XGBoost](https://docs.vespa.ai/en/xgboost.html).

-**GBDT Hyperparameters **
+## LightGBM hyper-parameters

 <pre>
 params = {